apiato/documentation/_docs/miscellaneous/contribution.md

 * **Push additional changes to the same PR** once you have a pull request for a branch, you can push additional changes to the same branch and they will be added to the pull request automatically.
 You should not create a new pull request for the same branch.
 * **Comment on the pull request** when you want people to know that you have pushed new changes.
 Although GitHub does notify people of commit pushes, people are more likely notice your changes if you leave a comment.

 <a name="Security-Vulnerabilities"></a>
 ### Security Vulnerabilities

-If you discover a security vulnerability, please send email to `mahmoud@zalt.me`.
+If you discover a security vulnerability, please send an email to `mahmoud@zalt.me`.

 <br>

 ___